MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     - If you have labels that are configured for a predefined template, edit these labels and select the **Set permissions** option to configure the same protection settings that you had in your template.
 Labels with predefined templates will not block label migration but this label configuration is not supported in the Security & Compliance Center.

-        To help you reconfigure these labels, you might find it useful to have two browser windows: One window in which you select the **Edit Template** button for the label to view the protection settings, and the other window to configure the same settings when you select **Set permissions**.
+        Tip: To help you reconfigure these labels, you might find it useful to have two browser windows: One window in which you select the **Edit Template** button for the label to view the protection settings, and the other window to configure the same settings when you select **Set permissions**.

     - After a label with cloud-based protection settings has been migrated, the resulting scope of the protection template is the scoped that is defined in the Azure portal (or by using the AADRM PowerShell module) and the scope that is defined in the Security & Compliance Center.